-The George Washington University has been in the heart of the US capital for close to 200 years, transforming ideas into action.
+The George Washington University has been transforming ideas into action in the heart of the US capital for close to 200 years.
 As the world changes, GW evolves to address social, economic, technological, and political issues, linking students with unparalleled resources found exclusively in the nation’s most influential city.

 It’s a big, complex world